Meet Apollos Kimbrough

 Meet Mrs. Naomi Waller

-Mrs. Naomi Waller “The “Lifestyle Beautyprenuer” is a licensed Beauty Consultant who “Empowers through the Art Of Beauty”.
-She is the founder and creator of the Ayoki Styles Beauty collection.
+Mrs. Naomi Waller “The “Lifestyle Beautyprenuer” is a licensed cosmetologist and Beauty Consultant who “Empowers through the Art Of Beauty”.
+She is the visionary and CEO of the Ayoki Styles Beauty Collection.
 An online digital store that provides multiple organic and vegan safe products.
-While in partnership with her daughter Gei’onie Arie who owns Journey-me-glo, a company that focuses on healthy skin and lifestyle strategies.
-Her mission is to redirect the concept of beauty through empowerment, education, training, and beauty.
+While in partnership with her daughter Gei’onie Arie who owns Arie essentials, a company that focuses on healthy skincare and lifestyle strategies.
+Naomi’s mission is to redirect the concept of beauty through Empowerment, Education, Transformation, and Beauty.

 How it started